UBC-MDS/DSCI-522_City_of_A-Stars_310/README.md

 - Do secondary school students who are in a relationship have different grades for Maths than students who are not?
 - Do secondary school students who are in a relationship have different grades for Portugese than students who are not?

-As a conclusion for the analysis, it might be interesting to explore whether there is a significance difference between the p-values derived from both the inferential analysis.

 ## Analysis Plan

 Our analysis of the data to answer both of the above stated research questions would include the following steps: